Embird Embroidery Software

 Lettering

-4. Use the main menu > Transform > Envelope command to enter the envelope mode.
-Adjust the lettering object with the envelope.
-Notice the space left around the lettering inside the Mesh object to allow the sprouts to grow.
+4. Use Main Menu > Transform > Envelope to shape the lettering, leaving enough space within the Mesh object for the sprouts to grow.

 Mesh - Curly Plant - Mesh object with carvings created from lettering